-In this report, we identify the relationships between climate and coffee through careful, empirically-grounded methods.
+In this report, we want to identify the relationships between climate and coffee through careful, empiricallygrounded methods.
 Identifying the locations of coffee production is essential for understanding how coffee is already interacting with the climate and how it will respond to climate change.
-High resolution weather station and gridded weather data are readily available, to identify regions subjected to high temperatures, frosts, precipitation, and humidity, but their impacts is most clear when the weather and coffee data are closely aligned in space.
+High resolution weather station and gridded weather data are readily available, to identify regions subjected to high temperatures, frosts, precipitation, and humidity, but their impacts will be most clear when the weather and coffee data are closely aligned in space.
 Similarly, climate change suitability maps are more useful when compared to high-resolution information about the current location of coffee growing areas.

 Applying robust spatial methods requires a new global database of coffee production.
 We develop an initial version of this database, combining existing records of coffee production with geospatial maps of coffee producing areas.
-However, much work remains to be done.
-Over 50 countries produce coffee, but information stored in the database for most of these countries is sparse.
+The framework we develop for combining multiple sources of spatial and temporal data invites an ongoing evolution of this database.